-The first question to address when planning for capacity within an IT organization, Jennifer said, is whether or not you have the capacity, or the resources, to do the work.
+The first question to address when planning for capacity within an organization is whether or not you have the capacity, or the resources, to do the work.
 Do you have the capacity, do you need the capacity, and what is the gap between those two points?

 Regardless of the situation, you’re going to remain in the dark unless you have a way to measure and track these resources, such as a resource management tool.
 Only then can you make an educated decision on capacity planning.